stackbit-projects/superb-aluminum-91875/content/pages/index.md

         avatar: images/review2.jpg
         content: >-
-          We like to plan our family's weekly meal schedule according to Farmer Joe's farm box — it's a fool proof method to make sure your food tastes great, even if you're not the greatest cook :)
+          We like to plan our family's weekly meal schedule according to Farmer Joe's farm box .
+It's a fool proof method to make sure your food tastes great, even if you're not the greatest cook :)
       - author: Richard Roe
         avatar: images/review3.jpg